freakyfelt/could-could/README.md

 * the validator checks that the provided resource policy matches the schema, has listed all potential actions defined in the constraints, and has an evaluatable set of constraints
 * the parser does the heavy lifting of turning a resource policy into a compiled Map of action => JsonLogic
-* the resolver accepts a policyStore and handles the runtime evaluation logic based on the provided action, resource type, and context
+* the resolver accepts a policyStore and handles the runtime evaluation logic based on the provided action and context